the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Now you can use the style in some of your components.
-Don't forget to use React `className` instead of `class` as HTML attribute.
+Now we can use this style with some of our components.
+Rememebr to use React `className` instead of `class` as an HTML attribute.

-First, apply it in your App ES6 class component.
+First, apply it in your App ES6 class component:

-{title="src/App.js",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 class App extends Component {